hannobraun/caterpillar/README.md

 As the language matures, there will be a growing focus on making any given upgrade easy.
-But each release might introduce changes that require updates to Caterpillar code.
+But each release might introduce changes that require updates to Crosscut code.
 Where possible, users will be given ample time to make those changes, or they will be automated outright.

 The following daily thoughts provide more context: